BLCM/DataDumper/README.md

   - Prior to this section, generate an easily-recognizable line in the logfile by doing an `obj dump switch.to.mainmenu`
 - Quit the game and save `Launch.log` where it can be found later.
-The file should be about 5.7GB (as of mid-June, 2019), and on my PC took a little under two hours to complete.
+The file should be little under 6GB (as of mid-June, 2019), and on my PC took a little under two hours to complete.

 ### 2. Generate a list of objects to dump, part 2